 The installation on the Distribution Point (DP) server results in the same components being installed on the server, however the service will automatically perform the LSZ generation and RDC processing if it identifies that it is running on Configuration Manager on a Site Server and DP.
-For standalone DPs (distribution point not on a site server) the SIGSFOLDER and SPECIALNETSHARE installer properties will need to be correctly configured to enable the LSZ generation and RDC processing to take place, and PERMITTEDLSZSHARES may need to be configured also.
+For standalone DPs (distribution point not on a site server) the SIGSFOLDER and SPECIALNETSHARE installer properties will need to be correctly configured to enable the LSZ generation and RDC processing to take place, and PERMITTEDLSZSHARES may also need to be configured.

 To review the installation on a site server distribution point:

 - Login to the server with administrative privileges.